milos-p-lab/VB6-on-Windows-11/README.md

 ---

+## 🔧 Optional Add-Ins

+If you’d like to extend the VB6 IDE with modern or classic utilities, see
+👉 [extras.md](docs/extras.md) — for recommended add-ins such as Smart Indenter, MZ-Tools, and CodeSmart.

+---

 ## 🤝 Contributing & Issues

 This project is provided **as-is**, with the goal of making legacy VB6 projects easier to run and maintain on modern Windows.